+Name of organization

+Campus/Activity supported

-Name of organization Campus/Activity supported What is the activity of your organization?
+What is the activity of your organization?

 What is your organization's Tax ID number?

 What is the date of your IRS Letter of Determinat ion?
-(Attach a copy) What is the balance of your organization's bank ad ccount, as of June 30?
+(Attach a copy)

+What is the balance of your organization's bank a ccount, as of June 30?

 What is your organization's fiscal year end?

-Does your organization's gross receipt normally exceed \$50,000 per year?
-Yes (IRS defines 'gross receipts' as all revenues generated before subtracting any expenses.)
-If yes, did you file a Form 990 and Schedule-A last year?
-Yes No Date filed If no, were you exempt from filing Form 990 and Schedule-A?
-Yes No What are the total annual contributions to the school district and/or students?
+Does your organization's gross receipt normally ex (IRS defines 'gross receipts' as all revenues generated before

+If yes, did you file a Form 990 and Sched ule-A last year? 🔲 Yes 🔲 No

+Date filed

+If no, were you exempt from filing Form 9 990 and Schedule-A?

+What are the total annual contributions to the sch nool district and/or students?

 I confirm that the information provided on this for rm is accurate to the best of my knowledge.

-Printed Name and Title Phone Number Signature Date Return form to: Eagle Mountain-Saginaw ISD - Business Office
+Printed Name and Title Phone Number

+Signature Date

+Return form to:
-1200 Old Decatur Road, Bldg #6,

-Fort Worth, TX 76179
+Return form to: Eagle Mountain-Saginaw ISD - Business Office 1200 Old Decatur Road, Bldg #6, Fort Worth, TX 76179